stefanusbernard/CRISPR-KO-library-survey/README.md

-# A survey of multi-targeting and off-targeting sgRNAs across five genome-wide CRISPR-Cas9 knockout screen's sgRNA libraries
+# A survey of multi-targeting and off-targeting sgRNAs across five genome-wide CRISPR-Cas9 knockout sgRNA libraries with GuideRefine

 Analysis of sgRNA alignment quality and gene coverage across five human genome-wide CRISPR-KO libraries (Avana, Brunello, TKOv3, Yusa, and Jacquere), aligned against the T2T-CHM13v2.0 genome assembly.
+Each library is first restricted to genes that are both (a) HGNC protein-coding and (b) have a RefSeq Select-tagged canonical transcript in T2T-CHM13, applied upstream of library refinement.

 ---